 I referred to the tips from the lovely Kristie of The Sweet and Simple Kitchen Blog who's become renowned for turning box mixes into super delicious treats by substituting some of the ingredients.

-When I came up with the idea for this recipe, I wanted to reduce some of the preparation and cooking time so decided that using Kristie’s boxed brownie tips were the way to go instead of making up a batch of brownies from scratch.
+When I came up with the idea for this recipe, I wanted to reduce some of the preparation and cooking time so decided that using Kristie's boxed brownie tips was the way to go instead of making up a batch of brownies from scratch.
 Sometimes quick is most definitely good!

 Saying that if you want a fresh batch of brownies then here is my recipe for my Double Chocolate Cherry Brownies.
 Just leave out the cherries and you are good to go.

-The tips I learnt are:
+The tips I learned are:

 - Substitute the old for melted butter.
 The butter gives the brownies an added richness.